apache/couchdb/COMMITTERS.md

 Apache CouchDB COMMITTERS
 =========================

-Committers are given a binding vote in certain project decsions, as well as write access to public project infrastructure.
+Committers are given a binding vote in certain project decisions, as well as write access to public project infrastructure.
 The following people were elected as a committer in recognition of their commitment to the project.
 We mean this in the sense of being loyal to the project and its interests.